pyocd/libusb-package/README.md

 distribution is released.

 If a matching wheel is not available, the source distribution will be installed and libusb will be compiled.
-This means the libusb build requirements must be installed: autoconf, automake, libtool, and m4 for Linux and macOS (as mentioned above, libusb is built without udev support, so libudev-dev is not required).
+This means the libusb build requirements must be installed:

+- Linux and macOS: autoconf, automake, libtool, and m4.
+As mentioned above, libusb is built without udev support, so libudev-dev is not required on Linux.
+- Windows: Visual Studio 2019 (Community is ok).

 If the libusb build fails when installing from a source distribution, the `libusb-package` install _will still succeed_.
+In this case, an "empty" `libusb-package` is installed that doesn't contain a libusb shared library.
-In this case, it will attempt to fall back to a system installation of libusb.
+`get_library_path()` returns None and `find_library()` falls back to returning a system installation of libusb, if available.

+You can also install from a clone of the git repository by running `pip install .` from the repository root directory.
+Editable installs are supported.
+Please note that running `setup.py` directly is no longer supported for PEP 517 compliant packages.
+When building from the repo, because libusb 1.0.24 does not support out of tree builds, the build is done in-place in the `src/libusb` directory. `make clean` is run before compiling to ensure a clean build.

 ## APIs